-988170 Nebraska Medical Center • Omaha, NE 68198-8170 • 1-800-222-1222 • www.NebraskaPoison.com
+8401 West Dodge Road • Suite 115 • Omaha, NE 68114 • 1-800-222-1222 • 402-955-5555 • www.NebraskaPoison.com

-Serving Nebraska, Idaho, Wyoming, American Samoa, and Federated States of Micronesia
+Serving Nebraska, Idaho, American Samoa, and the Federated States of Micronesia

 From: Ron Kirschner, MD, Medical Director

 To: ALL HEALTH CARE PROFESSIONALS

 Subject: Emergency department naloxone dosing and observation time after administration

-Date: 01/17/22
+Date: 2/28/17

 - Naloxone (NAL) is a potentially life-saving opioid antagonist that can reverse respiratory depression and obviate the need for intubation. - The starting dose recommended in common medical references ranges from < 0.05 mg IV to more than ten-fold greater (Connors). - A small retrospective study (n=15) found that the median dose needed to reverse respiratory compromise in emergency department (ED) patients was 0.08 mg (range 0.04-0.12) (Kim). - Higher doses can precipitate opioid withdrawal leading to multiple complications.
 For patients with respiratory compromise and possible opioid dependence, we recommend starting with 0.04 mg IV. - In small children, especially those with buprenorphine exposure, higher NAL dosing (e.g. 0.1 mg/kg IV) is appropriate. - Because NAL's duration of action is short (30-90 minutes) CNS/respiratory depression may recur.
-The appropriate observation time following EMS or ED administration is 4-6 hours for immediate release opioids. - Patients with NAL reversal following extended release opioid or methadone ingestion require longer observation, ideally 24 hours due to the risk for delayed respiratory depression. - For patients with recurrent respiratory depression, continuous naloxone infusion can be initiated at 2/3 the effective reversal dose per hour and titrated to effect (Goldfrank).
+The appropriate observation time following EMS or ED administration has been a subject of debate. - Previous studies of NAL reversal in parenteral heroin abusers suggested that recurrence was unlikely if alert and without respiratory compromise after one hour (Willman). - Because heroin substitution with fentanyl analogs is increasingly common (Gladden), and we have less NAL reversal experience in this situation, we recommend at least 4 hours of observation following NAL treatment for parenteral opioid abuse. - Patients with NAL reversal following extended release opioid or methadone ingestion require longer observation. - For patients with recurrent respiratory depression, continuous naloxone infusion can be initiated at 2/3 the effective reversal dose per hour and titrated to effect (Goldfrank).